‘Democracy prevailed’: Biden aims to unify divided nation

 The younger Biden said in a statement last week that he just recently learned that he was under investigation.
 He also said he committed no wrongdoing.

-O’Malley Dillon downplayed the notion that the investigation could hamper Biden’s ability to pursue his agenda.
+Biden's deputy chief of staff, Jen O’Malley Dillon, downplayed the notion that the investigation could hamper Biden’s ability to pursue his agenda.

-“The president-elect himself has said this is not about his family or Donald Trump’s family,” she said.
+“The president-elect himself has said this is not about his family or Donald Trump’s family,” O'Malley Dillon said.
 “It is about the American people’s families.
 And I think we’re going to continue to stay focused on the issues that are impacting their daily lives.”

 Comments